tkrop/go-testing/gock/README.md

 **Note:** Since the controller is focused on testing, it does not support the same networking and observation features of [`gock`][gock] and requires manual transport interception setup.
-However, the interface is mainly compatible with.
+However, the interface is mainly compatible.

 ## Example usage

-Just create a new controller on each test, connect it to your HTTP clients or client wrappers, and than use it to create HTTP mock request/response cycles as usual.
+Just create a new controller on each test, connect it to your HTTP clients or client wrappers, and then use it to create HTTP mock request/response cycles as usual.